 When you configure Winlogbeat, you might need to specify sensitive settings, such as passwords.
-Relying on the file system to protect these values is not sufficient.
-Winlogbeat provides a keystore for storing secret values to use in configuration settings.
+Rather than relying on file system permissions to protect these values, you can use the Winlogbeat keystore to securely store secret values for use in configuration settings.

-Unlike the Elasticsearch keystore, the Winlogbeat keystore does not store actual configuration settings.
-Instead, you add a key and secret value to the keystore, and then use the key in place of the secret value when you configure sensitive settings.
+After adding a key and its secret value to the keystore, you can use the key in place of the secret value when you configure sensitive settings.

 The syntax for referencing keys is identical to the syntax for environment variables: